tobiashenn/sinatra_blog/markdown/research.md

 ## Publications
 **Henn, T.**, Kiessling, T., Reuter, D., Wieck, A. D., Ossau, W., and Molenkamp, L. W.: *Picosecond real-space imaging of electron spin diffusion in GaAs*, Manuscript in preparation for submission to Physical review B (2013)

+**Henn, T.**, Quast, J.-H., Kiessling, T., Reuter, D., Wieck, A. D., Ossau, W., and Molenkamp, L. W.: *Hot electron spin diffusion in n-type GaAs*, Manuscript in preparation for submission to Proceedings of the International School of Physics Enrico Fermi (2013)

 **Henn, T.**, Heckel, A., Beck, M., Kiessling, T., Reuter, D., Wieck, A. D., Ossau, W., and Molenkamp, L. W.: *Hot carrier effects on the magneto-optical detection of electron spins in GaAs*, Manuscript in preparation for submission to Physical review B (2013)

 Quast, J.-H., **Henn, T.**, Kiessling, T., Reuter, D., Wieck, A. D., Ossau, W., and Molenkamp, L. W.: *Hot carrier effects on lateral electron spin diffusion in n-type GaAs*, Manuscript submitted for publication (2013)